 Tom Walsh, Acting Deputy U.S. Global AIDS Coordinator (OGAC) and Chief of Staff, testified before the House Appropriations Subcommittee on State, Foreign Operations, and Related Programs to discuss the FY 2010 budget request for the U.S. President’s Emergency Plan for AIDS Relief (PEPFAR).

 Statements & Speeches

-Secretary of State Hillary Clinton testified before the House Appropriations Subcommittee on State, Foreign Operations, and Related Programs on the State Department’s FY09 supplemental budget request.
-In the opening remarks, Secretary Clinton addressed food security and the need to reform both State and USAID.
+Secretary of State Hillary Clinton testified before the Senate Appropriations Subcommittee on State, Foreign Operations, and Related Programs on the FY 2010 budget for the Department of State.
+In her remarks, Secretary Clinton discussed food security, global health issues, and USAID staffing levels.

 Secretary of State Clinton testifies before the Senate Foreign Relations Committee on Foreign Policy Priorities in the FY 2010 International Affairs Budget